 Be wary of humor.
 Humor can be useful, but it is also subjective.
 You don’t want to say something that will cause some of your audience to shut down or diminish your credibility.

 Practice a little, but not too much.
 Practice is important, but unless you’re giving a TED talk, you want to seem authentic, not a cog in the speaking machine.
-If you really know your topic, you will need less practice and will likely be less anxious because you’ll be talking about something you know.
+If you know your topic, you will need less practice and will likely be less anxious because you’ll be talking about something you know.
+Of course, one way to feel comfortable in your knowledge is to practice.
+You'll have to determine how much practice is enough.

-For keynote speeches or any talk that goes over about 20-minutes, I practice by writing my speech in its entirety and then reading it aloud several times to pace delivery, plan vocal inflections and pauses for key points.
-Next, I put key points from the talk on 3 x 5 index cards and rehearse the talk a couple of times as if I were actually giving it in person.
+For keynote speeches or any talk that goes over about 20-minutes, I practice by writing my speech in its entirety and then reading it aloud several times to pace delivery, plan vocal inflections and pauses for crucial points.
+Next, I put top points from the talk on 3 x 5 index cards and rehearse the talk a couple of times as if I were making it in person to one individual.
 This helps with timing.
 I usually carry those index cards with me to help jog my memory if an audience question causes me to lose my pacing.
 Oh, and the most important thing to do with those cards is to number them in case they are dropped.
 I learned this the hard way.

 Speak slowly.
 Most of us can deliver a 20-minute talk in 10-minutes if we get nervous.
 Take your time.
 When it seems like your talk is crawling by, you will have pretty close to the proper pacing for your talk.